christine-malloy/case-study-vitality/arch/registry/registry_summary.md

 ## Diagram

-For a detailed diagram and comprehensive documentation of the registry infrastructure, see [registry_architecture.md](./registry_architecture.md).
+For a detailed diagram and comprehensive documentation of the registry infrastructure, see the [Registry Architecture Documentation](./).

 ## Benefits